Virtual colonoscopy

 - As part of the national bowel cancer screening programme in England, if initial tests have found blood in your poo.

 - Investigating symptoms that suggest bowel cancer.
-These might include bleeding from your bottom or a change in bowel habit, like needing to poo more often, diarrhoea or constipation.
+These might include bleeding from your bottom, abnormal blood tests that could indicate blood loss (anaemia), or a change in bowel habit.
+This might be needing to poo more often, diarrhoea or constipation.

 - You have a strong family history of bowel cancer.
 This could be if two or more first-degree relatives have had bowel cancer or one relative under the age of 45 has had it.